 Angelyn has held various professional and volunteer roles in a number of campaigns and Republican organizations.
 She is particularly grateful for the opportunities AYR has afforded her and enjoys helping others find their own opportunities for growth.
 “I view AYR as a platform for young professionals to gain access to elected officials and to take a stake in the issues that affect them.
 Our members help elect Republican candidates, and that gives us buy-in to governance of our state, county, and more.
 AYR also offers a lot to the individual.
 It has afforded me invaluable professional development opportunities in event planning, fundraising, and structural organization.
 I encourage every young Republican to get involved.
 We have something for everyone.”

 A self-described “Georgia enthusiast,” Angelyn is fascinated with our state’s culture, industry, people, and history.
 From Cornelia to Camilla, she takes as many opportunities as she can to travel the state and learn by meeting new people whose perspectives are different from her own.
 Outside of politics, her interests include (but are not limited to) cooking and Georgia football.
-She earned a degree in finance from Wofford College and returned to her native Atlanta shortly thereafter.
+She earned a bachelor’s degree in finance from Wofford College and returned to her hometown, Sandy Springs, shortly thereafter.
 She currently works in public relations and enjoys writing both for work and fun.
 In 2014, she enrolled in Georgia State University’s College of Law and takes classes at night.

 Jake Evans is executive vice president of the Atlanta Young Republicans.
 Jake has assisted political candidates and elected officials in both formal and informal capacities.
 Particularly, Jake interned with former Georgia Governor Sonny Perdue, former U.S. Senator Saxby Chambliss, and Gingrich Communications, a company founded and managed by former U.S. Speaker of the House Newt Gingrich.
 Through these experiences, Jake cultivated and harvested his interests and knowledge regarding politics, the Republican Party and, most importantly, helping others.